Climate finance in Cameroon

-Climate finance in Cameroon comprises a mixture of the Forest Investment Program (FIP), and domestic, and internationally sourced funding for climate change sustainability, control, and resilience.
+Climate finance in Cameroon comprises a mixture of the Forest Investment Program (FIP), domestic, and internationally sourced funding for climate change sustainability, control, and resilience.
 As Cameroon is built on the coastal regions with the highest risk of flood mortality, its economic resources of agriculture, on which 60% of its population relies, are shaken.
 This attracts the question of climate finance to salvage livelihood and security.
 According to the United Nations Development Programme (UNDP), countries need more finance for their climate targets than they can source domestically.
 It also reported that in 2009, high-income countries with a significant historical contribution to climate change committed to raising US$100 billion annually by 2020 to fund climate action in low-income countries.

 Thus, in African countries like Cameroon, climate funds become an important source of finance to manage the climate crisis.
-The report from UNDP stated that 50 percent of mitigation financing tracked in Africa between 2011- 2021 came from MDBs ($37 billion) and 45 percent from bilateral sources ($33.47 billion).
+The report from UNDP stated that 50 percent of mitigation financing tracked in Africa between 2011-2021 came from MDBs ($37 billion) and 45 percent from bilateral sources ($33.47 billion).
 It should be remembered that Cameroon signed the Global Methane Pledge to reduce global methane emissions by at least 30% from 2020 levels by 2030.
-The World Bank on Climate Change and Development Report (CCDR) in Cameroon estimated the GDP loss to range from 4 to 10 percent in the most pessimistic scenario by 2050 if no action is taken.
+The World Bank on Climate Change and Development Report (CCDR) in Cameroon, estimated the GDP loss to range from 4 to 10 percent in the most pessimistic scenario by 2050 if no action is taken.
 The indication is that climate change will also increase the balance of payments needs and require fiscal space.

 Cameroon faces challenges in its climate finance mitigation.
 A study carried out by Lueong and Suiven on in-depth understanding and knowledge on the different tools, effectiveness, and challenges affecting climate finance in Cameroon, reported diverse funding sources, international climate funds, bilateral agreements, and national budget allocations.
 Another research stated that Cameroon's major challenge is inadequate financial resources to mitigate climate change.